“Butoh is a corpse standing straight up in a desperate bid for life.” – Tatsumi Hijikata

 “A man who has learned how to die has unlearned how to be a slave.” – Montaigne

-There are two feelings the title may provoke, and one may be of fear (e.g. I don’t want to think about that) and/or bitterness (e.g. finally, yes, now I can escape this retched place).
-On the other hand, there may also be a feeling of gratitude (e.g. yes, this moment is as good as any other moment to be on my way), a ““Yes, And.”
+The title may provoke fear (e.g. I don’t want to think about that) and/or bitterness (e.g. finally, yes, now I can escape this retched place).
+On the other hand, there may also be gratitude (e.g. yes, this moment is as good as any other moment to be on my way), a ““Yes, And.”

 The former appears to be rooted in the preoccupation with control and the latter with the acceptance or harmony with one’s space-time.
-This is a resonance to be reached by the butoh dancer.
+In his mention of Mono No Aware, Donald Keene says, “the acceptance and celebration of impermanence goes beyond all morbidity, and enables full enjoyment of life.”³ This is a resonance to be reached by the butoh dancer.
 Endings do not always need to have negative connotations, though many last moments do seem to carry much suffering.*